 When making decisions, it's important not to only thinking about yourself and your own well-being, but about what benefits those around you and for a common good as well.

-William James, the famous philosopher and psychologist from the early 20th century, made it clear through his work that regardless of the passage of time, one thing is still relevant today: making decision is one of the keys to happiness.
+William James, the famous philosopher and psychologist from the early 20th century, made it clear through his work that regardless of the passage of time, one thing is still relevant today: making decisions is one of the keys to happiness.

-But we know that’s now always easy.
+However, making decisions isn’t always easy.
 There are certain situations that will push you farther than you should go, which is when you experience that pit in your stomach, the fear, and the feeling like you’re losing control.

-Other times your own thoughts make you take a step back.
+Other times, your own thoughts make you take a step back.
 You end up stuck at some point in the past, and there, too, you lose your calm, security and peace.

-Sometimes there are very few things that end up being as powerful as learning how to change your thoughts, so you can thereby improve your emotions and perception of reality.
-According to positive psychology, in order to be happy you have to believe that you deserve it.
-Something that seems so simple could end up completely changing your day to day life:
+Sometimes, there are very few things that end up being as powerful as learning how to change your thoughts so you can thereby improve your emotions and perception of reality.
+According to positive psychology, in order to be happy, you have to believe that you deserve it.

+Yes, something that seems so simple could end up completely changing your day to day life:

-- This changes your thoughts to prevent the negative or stressful events from becoming a wall, or rocks along the way.
+This changes your thoughts to prevent the negative or stressful events from becoming a wall, or rocks along the way.
 Having a less fatalistic outlook definitely allows you to confront issues more holistically.

 Making the decision to continue forging your own path and your own happiness is the philosophical rock in all these cases.

-2. The ability to persevere
+2. The ability to persevere is always within you.

-- Neuropsychologists explain how the brain is designed to analyze everything negative that happens to you, and to learn from adversity.
+Believe it or not, the brain is designed to analyze everything negative that happens to you, and to learn from adversity.

-3. Pay attention, focus on the here and now
+3. Focus on the here and now.

 A lot of specialists in the mental health field talk about the amazing benefits of meditation or yoga.

-If you aren’t very accustomed to these types of exercises, make sure you at least continue with simple habits like going out for walks, taking strolls, being silent and calm in a relaxed environment.
+If you aren’t very accustomed to these types of exercises, however, make sure you at least continue with simple habits like going out for walks, taking strolls, being silent and calm in a relaxed environment.

-4. Gratitude and humility
+4. Practice gratitude and humility when making decisions.

-- Taking things for granted and not being thankful for every beautiful thing around you means you’re wearing dark glasses that block you from your ability to be happy.
+Taking things for granted and not being thankful for every beautiful thing around you means you’re wearing dark glasses that block you from your ability to be happy.

 Happiness is like an energy that increases when shared.
 You have to be able to give happiness, while also knowing how to accept and receive it from others.

+One of the biggest and most powerful steps in reaching true happiness is the realization that you already have everything you need.
 This feeling is a mix of internal peace, personal maturity, well-being and of course, happiness.